Updated on: 3/8/2019

-If you have been injured in a car crash or in any type of traffic collision, contact the Washington State personal injury attorneys at Davis Law Group, P.S., for clear answers about your rights, your potential case, and your best options for recovery.
+If you have been injured in a car accident or any other type of traffic collision, contact Davis Law Group, P.S., for clear answers about your rights, your potential case, and your best options for recovery.
 For over 20 years, attorney Chris Davis has been committed to protecting the rights of injured people and helping them financially recover so they can reclaim their lives and focus on their future.

-Call Davis Law Group at (206) 727-4000, use the chat feature below or fill out the contact form on this page to set up a free, no obligations initial case evaluation.
+Call the award-winning personal injury lawyers at Davis Law Group at (206) 727-4000, use the chat feature below or fill out the contact form on this page to set up a free, no obligations initial case evaluation.

 Image: Washington State Patrol